Yetenol/Setup-Computer/settings.md

 - [ ] Snipping Tool _# Notifications from apps and other senders_

 - Expand `Additional settings`
+  - [ ] Show the Windows welcome experience after updates and when signed in to show what's new and suggested
-  - [ ] Offer suggentions on how I can set up my device
+  - [ ] Suggest ways to get the most out of Windows and finish setting up this device
-  - [ ] Get tips, tricks and suggestions as you use Windows
+  - [ ] Get tips and suggestions when using Windows

 ## Power & sleep